-small jewelers screwdriver (2mm)

-pair of tweezers

-small pair of smooth jawed needle nosed pliers

-pair of clean cotton gloves

-clean bench on which to work

-Ohmmeter

-clean container in which to put small parts

-replacement filament

-a method of holding the analyser securely in ar

-a method of holding the analyser securely in an upright position, (a small bench vice is ideal).

-pen and paper on which to make notes and sketches
+small jewelers screwdriver (2mm) pair of tweezers small pair of smooth jawed needle nosed pliers pair of clean cotton gloves clean bench on which to work Ohmmeter clean container in which to put small parts replacement filament a method of holding the analyser securely in an upright position, (a small bench vice is ideal). pen and paper on which to make notes and sketches

-Refer to the exploded views of the Filament Plate shown on Page 36.
+Refer to the exploded views of the Filament Plate shown on Page 38.